TacticsMore Basic Tactics

 But knowing Q doesn't give us any help at all with proving R!
 If we tried to prove R from Q, we would start with something like "Suppose double (S n) = 10..." but then we'd be stuck: knowing that double (S n) is 10 tells us nothing helpful about whether double n is 10 (indeed, it strongly suggests that double n is not 10!!), so Q is useless.

-Trying to carry out this proof by induction on n when m is already in the context doesn't work because we are then trying to prove a statement involving every n but just a single m.
+Trying to carry out this proof by induction on n when m is already in the context doesn't work because we are then trying to prove a statement involving every n but just a particular m.

 A successful proof of double_injective leaves m universally quantified in the goal statement at the point where the induction tactic is invoked on n: